-"During medical school, I was told time and again by professors that anatomy was a dead science," recalls Jamil Aboulhosn, MD '99 (RES '02, FEL '05, '06), director of the Ahmanson/UCLA Adult Congenital Heart Disease Center.
-"They said if you wanted to rise in academic medicine, you had to go subcellular, to DNA and RNA - that everything about anatomy was already known.
+"During medical school, I was told time and again by professors that anatomy was a dead science," recalls Jamil Aboulhosn, MD '99 (RES '02, FEL '05, '06), director of the Ahmanson/UCLA Adult Congenital wanted to rise in academic medicine, you had to go subcellular, to DNA and RNA - that everything about anatomy was already known.
 What's funny is that about a decade after that, it became clear that anatomy was still at the center of medical innovation and advancement."